0-ali/twitter-card-backdoor/README.md

-# Watching a video on Twitter maybe put your PC or phone in a risk
+# Twitter Card Backdoor

 ## Summary

-Twitter allows embedding of videos in a tweet via [Twitter Player Cards](https://dev.twitter.com/docs/cards/types/player-card), The case is in playing method of the embedded video, The current playing method is by use a sandbox `iframe`  to play the embedded video(s) even this might protected against [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) but still unsafe because it doesn't protected **HTTP Request Sender**  information such as **IP Address, User-Agent ,referer**.
+Twitter allows the embedding of videos in a tweet via [Player Cards](https://dev.twitter.com/docs/cards/types/player-card).
+The problem is in the playing method of the video, currently, it uses a sandbox (`iframe`)  to play the embedded video(s) even when this might be protected against [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting), still being unsafe because it doesn't protect **HTTP Request Sender**  information such as **IP Address, User-Agent and the referer**.
 > A lot of Twitter users used to use a VPN to keep these safe from Twitter himself, will they agreed to share them with 3rd-part and this 3rd-part could be anyone

-The attacker can embedding a link for request logger or can listen to connections in order to get the IP address of the video viewer.
+The attacker can embed a link to a request logger or can listen to connections in order to get the IP address of the video viewer.

 ## Replication Steps